nobusugi246/prometheus-grafana-spring/Readme.md

 Grafana Configuration
 ----

-Import `Java Micrometer Basics.json` to you Grafana Server.
+Import `Java Micrometer Basics.json` to you Grafana Server or find this on Grafana.com.